JosefNagelschmidt/cov_vacc_models/src/documentation/analysis.rst

 Analysis
 ********

-Documentation of the code in *src.analysis*.
+Documentation of the code in *src/analysis*.

 Latent profile analysis